Windows 11 23H2 new features and changes (September 2023 update)

 On Settings > System > Display, the “Advanced display” page expands the hardware-accelerated system-level color management (Auto Color Management) to SDR displays and have all colors across all Windows apps, whether or not they are color-managed, appear accurately and consistently on every supported display.

-You will only need to select the correct display and turn on the “Automatically manage color for apps” toggle switch.
+You only need to select the correct display and turn on the “Automatically manage color for apps” toggle switch.

 Automatically Manage Color